AUAP/AP2018_Submission/Final_Project/Readme.md

 1/ You may take a look again on the themes that we have used in our weekly classes for inspiration.

--	Coding Practice / Open Soure Culture
+-	Coding Practice (Coding literacy/Computational Thinking)
 -	Code and Fun
 -	Code and Temporality
 -	Code and Data Capture